 Accurate recyclable claims and labels serve three valuable functions: truthful advertising to consumers, prevention of harmful contamination in America’s recycling system, and identification of products for elimination or redesign to reduce plastic waste and pollution.

-Only PET #1 and HDPE #2 plastic bottles and jugs may be legitimately labeled as recyclable in the U.S. today.
+Only some PET #1 and HDPE #2 plastic bottles and jugs can be legitimately labeled as recyclable in the U.S. today.

-Common plastic pollution items, including single use plastic food service and convenience products, may not legitimately be claimed as recyclable across the U.S.
+Common plastic pollution items, including single use plastic food service and convenience products, cannot be legitimately claimed as recyclable in the U.S.

 Many full body shrink sleeves on PET #1 and HDPE #2 bottles and jugs make them non-recyclable.

 2020 U.S. MRF Survey - Transparent Account of Plastic Item Acceptance at U.S. Material Recovery Facilities (MRFs)

 An objective survey of acceptance of plastic items in curbside collection for sorting at the U.S. Residential Material Recovery Facilities (MRFs) was performed from October 2019 to January 2020.
 A total of 367 operating facilities were identified in the U.S. The acceptance information was found in the public domain and is publicly shared here to promote transparency and establish a traceable account of facts related to plastic “recyclable” claims and labels.
 The survey approach is described in detail in the report.
 Links to information, including videos of MRF operations, are provided in the spreadsheet.

 Use of the Survey: The 2020 U.S. MRF Survey results may be quoted with attribution to Greenpeace.
 The information in the survey spreadsheet may be quoted with attribution to the original source of the information (provided by links in the spreadsheet).
 The spreadsheet itself is the intellectual property of The Last Beach Cleanup and may not be reproduced without express written consent.